 Over the next three years with the Dodgers, he batted .272, but after 1971, it was time for a changing of the guard.
 In 1971, Haller shared catching duties with Duke Sims, who had been acquired from the Cleveland Indians.
 By this time, Tom’s throwing arm was showing the signs of age.
 He only threw out 31% of runners trying to steal, and Sims completed 12 games that Haller had started during the season.

-Haller was traded to the Detroit Tigers in December 1971, and served as a backup to longtime Detroit All-Star and Gold Glover Bill Freehan, as well as Sims, who the Tigers acquired in August, after Freehan broke his thumb.
+Haller was traded to the Detroit Tigers in December 1971, and served as a backup to longtime Detroit All-Star and Gold Glover Bill Freehan, as well as Sims, who the Tigers acquired in August.
 Haller got into only 59 games and batted .207 with two home runs and 12 RBI.

 The year was nevertheless memorable.
 On July 14, when the Tigers played the Kansas City Royals, the plate umpire was Tom’s brother Bill.
 It marked the first time that brothers had appeared in the same game as catcher and plate umpire.
 The Tigers won the American League’s Eastern Division Championship, and Haller went to the post-season for the first time since 1962.
 He only appeared once in the League Championship Series, grounding out as a pinch-hitter in the second game.
 It was his last major league appearance.